 Encourage Them to Attend (and Stay in) Treatment

 When your loved one eventually commits to rehab, it’s easy to believe the hard part is over.
-In truth, your loved one will likely struggle daily with the decision to stay in treatment.
+From detox to inpatient addiction treatment and beyond, in truth, your loved one will likely struggle daily with the decision to stay in treatment.
 You can help them stay committed by encouraging therapy attendance and active participation.
 If your loved one’s treatment provider advises family therapy, accept the invitation to attend and be fully present for the sessions.

 After treatment, your loved one will reintegrate into daily life and may find the transition taxing or overwhelming.
 Many experts assert that community is a valuable component of recovery and reintegration.2 Encourage your loved one to attend support groups and alumni events so they can develop a sense of belonging.
 They may even benefit from an outpatient program.